binaryphile/kaizen/README.md

 **`defa <variable name>`** - read and un-indent a string from stdin and split lines into the named array variable

         *Returns*: nothing.
 Creates or sets the named array variable as a side-effect.
-If you want to scope the variable locally, it must<br/>
+If you want to scope the variable locally, it<br/>
-        already be declared.
+        must already be declared.
 Any contents will be replaced.
 Sets the variable to an array of the lines read from stdin.

         The lines are de-indented by the amount of whitespace indentation of the first line.
 Blank lines (even without indentation)<br/>        are